Jonas Reingold: Biography

-Reingold started to play bass in 1986 when he subbed for a friend in the local famous act WIRE.
+Reingold started to play bass in 1986 when he subbed for a friend in the locally-famous act WIRE.
 The band was happy with his performance and offered him the spot.
 From 1988 until 1994, he studied music and achieved a master's degree of fine arts in 1994.

 Busy working as a session player between 1994 and 1996 he finally released his debut album as a band leader in 1995, which was called Sweden Bass Orchestra.
 It was a bass big band consisting of 5 bass players and a drummer.
 They also had a guest performance by Niels-Henning Ørsted Pedersen on the disc.
-Between 1996 and 1999, Reingold was busy recording with various artists and different projects, such as Midnight Sun, Reingold, Sand and Gold and others.
+Between 1996 and 1999, Reingold was busy recording with various artists and different projects, such as Midnight Sun, Reingold, Sand and Gold, and others.

-Reingold has also been contributed to songwriting for the Swedish metal group The Poodles.
-He has been credited for one song on each of their albums thus far (except for Sweet Trade for which he co-wrote three tracks).
-He has co-written: "Metal Will Stand Tall", "Streets of Fire", "Seven Seas", "Reach the Sky", "I Rule the Night" and "Father to a Son" with them.
-Most of his contributions has become some of the most recognized songs by the band.
+Reingold has also contributed to songwriting for the Swedish metal group The Poodles.
+He has been credited for one song on each of their albums, (except for Sweet Trade for which he co-wrote three tracks).
+He has co-written: "Metal Will Stand Tall", "Streets of Fire", "Seven Seas", "Reach the Sky", "I Rule the Night" and "Father to a Son".
+His contributions have become some of the most recognized songs by the band.

-In 1999 he started to work with The Flower Kings, replacing Michael Stolt who moved on to other projects, and has remained a permanent member in the group.
-Currently, he is involved with the Kings, Opus Atlantica, Time Requiem, Kaipa and his own band: Karmakanic.
-Reingold was also a member of the international progressive rock band, The Tangent.
+In 1999 he started to work with The Flower Kings, replacing Michael Stolt who moved on to other projects; he has remained a permanent member in the group.
+In 2000, Reingold joined Stolt's other band, Kaipa, where he also went on to become a permanent member.